 Date of Birth: 9th February 1979

-Siblings: Miles Copeland; Christopher Fletcher & Dale Ross (adoptive)
+Adoptive Siblings: Christopher Fletcher & Dale Ross (deceased)

-Foster Siblings: Frank Morgan, Steven Matheson, Carly Morris, Lynn Davenport, Bobby Simpson, Sophie Simpson, Damian Roberts, Finlay Roberts, Jack Wilson, Shannon Reed, Liam Tanner, Tiegan Brook, Justine Welles
+Foster Siblings: Frank Morgan, Steven Matheson, Carly Morris, Lynn Davenport, Bobby Simpson (deceased), Sophie Simpson, Damian Roberts, Finlay Roberts, Jack Wilson, Shannon Reed, Liam Tanner, Tiegan Brook & Justine Welles

 Children: Pippa Saunders